Skip to main content

 Onboarding Token

-Onboarding Tokens are short term tokens that should be used to initialize the Confido Legal javascript SDK on your frontend.
+Onboarding Tokens are generated with the createOnboardingToken mutation.
+This request can only be made with a Firm API token.
+Onboarding Tokens are short-term tokens that should be used to initialize the Confido Legal JavaScript SDK on your frontend.
 These tokens are meant to be shared with your frontend code.

 onboarding_public_sandbox_31319asd**********123alskdow